patriciarealini/expo/tasking.md

 - [ ] TESTS
 - [ ] Order Number concatenation
 - [ ] TESTS
+- [ ] Refactor Modal into a reusable component.
+Set up props to pass h1, p and the reducers for Yes & No buttons.
 - [ ] Refactor `ui/index.jsx` it's redundant since expo is now the app.